nilslofgren/nilslofgren.github.io/README.md

                         <div id="collapseTwo" class="panel-collapse collapse">
                             <div class="panel-body">
                                   <h3>Special Olympics</h3>
-                                Being involved in the Special Olympics program for the past year at Villanova has influenced my work for my freshman and sophomore year.
+                                Being involved in the Special Olympics program for the past 2 years at Villanova has influenced my work for my freshman and sophomore year.
 I was an assistant to the Computers & Registration committee and helped design lanyards, credentials, and an app that deeply influence how Fall Festival is run on campus.
+This year I am the chair of the committee.
 Over the past summer, I worked at Special Olympics Maryland to assist in maintaining financial files and worked with various accountants and employees that needed my assistance to get the best product.
                             </div>